MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 author: SoniaLopezBravo
-description: This document provides a basic guide of what Azure Quantum quotas are, how to review remaining quotas and how to apply to get more. ms.author: sonialopez ms.date: 10/26/2023 ms.service: azure-quantum ms.subservice: core ms.topic: conceptual
+description: This document provides a basic guide of what Azure Quantum quotas are, how to review remaining quotas and how to apply to get more. ms.author: sonialopez ms.date: 06/03/2024 ms.service: azure-quantum ms.subservice: core ms.topic: concept
 no-loc: [target, targets]
-title: Limits & quotas
+title: Azure Quantum Limits and Quotas
 uid: microsoft.quantum.quotas
 ---